CVPP FAQ's

 When are applications due?

-The deadline for the application and associated documentation and requirements is November 30th at midnight EST the year prior you plan to take the exam.
+The deadline for the application and associated documentation and requirements is November 30th at midnight EST the year prior to when you plan to take the exam.
 With the exception of the Applicant Reference Forms, all documents should be submitted online at the same time.
 The online system will not save your work or accept partial application submissions.
 Note, there is an application fee to be processed at time of application submittal ($250 for veterinarians and $150 for licensed veterinary technicians).

 What are the requirements for the CVPP?